SNL-UCSB/cs176c-assignments/bufferbloat/README.md

-# Assignment 2: TCP Congestion Control and Bufferbloat
+# TCP Congestion Control and Bufferbloat

-### Due May 26, 6:00pm

-This is not a group assignment.
-You are not allowed to copy or look at code from other students.
-However, you are welcome to discuss the assignments with other students without sharing code.

 ## Getting Started

 You will need to set up a virtual machine (VM) to complete this assignment.
-Please follow the instructions [here](https://github.com/agupta13/cs176c-assignments/blob/master/spring20/assignment2/setup.md) to set up your VM.
+Please follow the instructions [here](https://github.com/SNL-UCSB/cs176c-assignments) to set up your VM.

 On your host machine (not the VM), go to the course assignments directory:

 ```
-$ cd cs176c-assignments-master/spring20/assignments
+$ cd cs176c-assignments/bufferbloat
 ```

 Reprovision your VM to install necessary packages for this assignment.